Introduction

 virtually unbeatable since you can play good one night and then not

-electronic game.
+solid state games in August of 1978.
 There's also an electro-mechanical (EM) version

 of Joker Poker that looks the same but doesn't have the solid state